brunswickcomputing/racketmanager/readme.txt

 == Credits ==
-The RacketManager icons were designed by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/)
+The RacketManager icons were designed by Yusuke Kamiyamane (http://p.yusukekamiyamane.com/) Based on the leaguemanager plugin by Kolja Schleich and LaMonte Forthun

 == Changelog ==

+= 8.5.1 =
+* BUGFIX: mark team withdrawn when team id set
+* BUGFIX: handle first season for entry notification

 = 8.5.0 =
 * BUGFIX: only use event days when match day restriction